-In the study, the researchers collected samples of leaves, feathers and insects.
+In the study, the researchers collected samples of leaves, feathers, and insects.
 The latter were acquired from the Cornell University Insect Collection, with the help of co-author Jason Dombroskie, collection manager and director of the Insect Diagnostic Lab.

 In analyzing the film, they found that when a drop hits the surface, it ripples and spreads.
-A nanoscale wax layer repels the water, while larger microscale bumps on the surface creates holes in the spreading raindrop.
+A nanoscale wax layer repels the water, while larger microscale bumps on the surface create holes in the spreading raindrop.

 “Consider the micro-bumps as needles,” Jung said.
 If one dropped a balloon onto these needles, he said, “then this balloon would break into smaller pieces.
 So the same thing happens as the raindrop hits and spreads.”